 Systems must remain stable.
 You can have the most beautiful software in the world, but if it’s regularly unavailable due to system or server downtime, people will find alternatives.

-FinTech technology must be accessible—from anywhere, any device, any browser
+Financial wealth management technology must be accessible—from anywhere, any device, any browser

 Twenty-five years ago, tech companies had to worry about testing their software in Windows, Internet Explorer, and Netscape.
 In the age of advanced browsers, mobile applications, and remote connectivity, today’s technology companies must understand the new ways users want to access information and prioritize security.

-Wealth management technology must give broker-dealers flexibility
+Financial wealth management technology must give broker-dealers flexibility